-We gualified for the A List of the most significant international climate protection ranking, CDP (previously Carbon Disclosure Project), which lists the companies globally leading in climate protection, for the first time in 2016.
+We qualified for the A List of the most significant international climate protection ranking, CDP (previously Carbon Disclosure Project), which lists the companies globally leading in climate protection, for the first time in 2016.
 CDP commends companies that report their CO2 emissions extremely transparently and in detail.
 Within CDP, we have reported not only Scope 1 and Scope 2 emissions but also Scope 3 emissions from our business operations in Germany and virtually all our relevant European subsidiaries since 2014.
 Scope 3 emissions are all emissions from the upstream and downstream value chains that are generated, for instance, in the supply chain or by customers.
 In 2016, these Scope 3 emissions in Germany remained stable compared with the prior year and totaled just under 5 million kilotons of CO2-equivalent emissions (CO2e emissions).
 The CO2e emissions in 2015 were actually about 0.8 million kilotons CO2 higher than reported last year.
 This necessary adjustment was primarily made as a result of the fact that we have refined our calculation method.
 The remeasurement resulted in higher emissions, especially from the purchase of investment goods such as mobile antenna masts and network routers.
 Detailed information on the Scope 3 emissions can be found in our 2016 CR Report, which is due for publication in April 2017.

-The following chart visualizes emissions in the different Scopes from our business activities in Germany; shown as CO_2 -equivalent emissions (CO_2e emissions).
+The following chart visualizes emissions in the different Scopes from our business activities in Germany; shown as CO2-equivalent emissions (CO2e emissions).

-CO2e emissions (Sco % pe 1-3) 34 (2,199 kt) 3 (179 kt) 22 (1,444 kt) 41 (2,662 kt)
+CO2e emissions (Scope 1-3)

-Scope 3 emissions from upstream activities:

-Transport services, products and services purchased, capital goods, production waste, energy and fuel upstream chains, business travel, and journey to work.

-Scope 1 emissions from Deutsche Telekom's own activities: Emissions from the operation of Deutsche Telekom's systems, buildings, and vehicles.

-Scope 2 emissions from energy procured:

-Emissions from the generation of electricity and district heating procured by Deutsche Telekom.

-Scope 3 emissions from downstream activities:
+- Scope 3 emissions from upstream activities: - Transport services, products and services purchased, capital goods, production waste, energy and fuel upstream chains, business travel, and journey to work. - Scope 1 emissions from Deutsche Telekom's own activities: Emissions from the operation of Deutsche Telekom's systems, buildings, and vehicles. - Scope 2 emissions from energy procured: Emissions from the generation of electricity and district heating procured by Deutsche Telekom - Scope 3 emissions from downstream activities: